 5. Treat Yourself To An Indulgence

 Stepping out into a world you took for granted might be difficult but is always a mood booster.
 Book a massage at a nearby spa every few weeks to give yourself a well-deserved indulgence.
 The ambiance, soothing music and the masseuse exerting their magic on your tense muscles can be bliss.
 A facial or other pampering techniques like a pedicure is also an indulgence that your body will thank you for.
-If going alone makes you hesitate, get a few friends to come along.
+If going alone makes you hesitate, get a few friends

 6. Cancer Support Groups